Land stewardship: Background and definition

-Related Concepts
+Related concepts

 The concept of land stewardship is closely connected but not exactly the same as a Land trust or Environmental stewardship.
 While Land trusts can also be an arrangement between two individuals, land stewardship is explicitly undertaken in the interest of ecological, social and cultural values, and is therefore often a particular type of land trust.
 Furthermore, land stewardship is broader than environmental stewardship, as it connects land to community, and the importance of not only ecological sustainability, but also the sustainability of social and cultural practices, values and benefits.

 Examples

 Mas Blanco in Spain

 A very interesting case of the application of Land Stewardship can be found in the project carried out by the Spanish association Recartografías that takes place in Mas Blanco, located in the municipality of San Agustín (Teruel).

 Overview

 Mas Blanco is one of the fifteen neighbourhoods belonging to the municipality of San Agustin which has approximately 119 inhabitants and is located in Teruel region of Gúdar-Javalambre.
 More correctly, Mas Blanco can be described as a mas or masada, terms that designate a type of rural construction and exploitation model.
-Mas Blanco is included within the so-called Celtiberian mountain range or “South Lapland”, a territory that covers about 65.000 km2 and includes municipalities of ten Spanish provinces (Soria, Teruel, Guadalajara, Cuenca, Valencia, Castellón, Zaragoza, Burgos, Segovia and La Rioja) with a population density is approximately 7,34 inhab/km2.
+Mas Blanco is included within the so-called Celtiberian mountain range or "South Lapland", a territory that covers about 65.000 km2 and includes municipalities of ten Spanish provinces (Soria, Teruel, Guadalajara, Cuenca, Valencia, Castellón, Zaragoza, Burgos, Segovia and La Rioja) with a population density of approximately 7,34 inhab/km2.

 The origin of Mas Blanco can be dated back to the first half of the 19th century, when the arrival of some families from Gúdar mountain range took place.
 They were probably looking for more proper lands and less harsh climatic conditions.
 In the middle of the 20th century, shortly before the rural exodus began, in Mas Blanco almost a hundred people lived, constituting one of the most important neighbourhoods in the area.

 Mas Blanco's constructions were built up using local materials that the surrounding environment provides.
 It is interesting to point out that Mas Blanco has a curious rainwater collection system.
 The existence of underground cisterns located under the houses allows the storage of the water that fell on roofs of corrals and houses and that is conducted using something similar to gutters placed on the roofs.
 Mas Blanco's inhabitants devised this system due to the lack of sources or rivers in the vicinity.